coatyio/coaty-swift/README.md

 You can find additional examples in the `swift` sections of the [coaty-examples](https://github.com/coatyio/coaty-examples) repo on GitHub.
-You will find three Xcode projects there: the `Hello World`, `Switch Light` and `Dynamic` project.
+You will find the following Xcode projects there: `Hello World` and `Remote Operations`.
 They are interoperable with the corresponding Coaty JS examples and intended to be used along with them.
-Note that `Hello World` and `Switch Light` are the blueprint examples for how to design CoatySwift applications.
-The `Dynamic` example shows how dynamic components provide a less static and less type safe version of CoatySwift to deal with Coaty object types that are not yet known at compile time.
-This feature is currently experimental.
+These projects can serve as blueprints for how to design CoatySwift applications.

 ## Contributing